-I have bowled in a game, representing Australia High Commission Cricket Club in London, with 9 fielders on the off-side.
+I have bowled in a game, representing Australia House Cricket Club in London, with 9 fielders on the off-side.
 The batter still managed to hit 2 boundaries on the off-side, though 2 catches were also dropped, but I digress from failed glory.

 The field can change ball-by-ball, pending the batters’ scoring endeavour.
 With the field changing to outsmart the batter, the batter may also pre-empt what type of or where the ball will be bowled.
 This is where the art of batting, bowling, and captaining is best displayed.